hewenning/wsl-vulkan-mesa/readme.md

 This repo (https://github.com/gnsmrky/mesa-wsl) is based on [mesa3d repo 20.3](https://github.com/mesa3d/mesa/tree/20.3), the first official release includes `lavapipe`.  `lavapipe` is the Vulkan frontend in mesa that uses `llvmpipe` as software renderer.

 The original `lavapipe` does not support Windows Subsystem for Linux (WSL) in Windows 10.
-This repo adds workarounds to allow `lavapipe` to work in WSL and display via VcXsrv (a XDisplay server for Windows).
+This repo adds workarounds to allow `lavapipe` to work in WSL and display via VcXsrv.

-## Pre-built binaries
-(WIP)
+## Prerequsite - Windows X Server on Windows
+This repo uses VcXsrv as Windows X Server on Windows 10.
+Haven't tested with other alternatives.
+Pls leave your feedbacks in feedbacks if you reccommend others.

+Download and install `VcXsrv` from https://sourceforge.net/projects/vcxsrv/.

-## Build WSL with Ubuntu 18.04 or 20.04
+## Build mesa in WSL Ubuntu 18.04 or 20.04
 Open WSL with Ubuntu 18.04 or 20.04.

 1. #### Update and install needed packages for development.